- Are you in charge of supervising the work of business analysts and/or setting standards and best practices for a group of BAs?

 What is the format of the group?

-Adriana Beal, a recognized leader in the BA community with 15 years of experience in business analysis and job titles ranging from Lead BA to Director, Product Management in companies of sizes 40 to 400,000 employees, hosts this unique group.
-She’s joined by successful professionals and authors eager to share their expert advice, stories, and struggles to help you achieve your own BA leadership goals faster.
+Adriana Beal, a recognized leader in the BA community with 18 years of experience in business analysis and job titles ranging from Lead BA to Director, Product Management in companies of sizes 40 to 400,000 employees, hosts this unique group.

 The group space consists of a discussion forum and a library of resources organized by topic.
 You’ll be able to interact with your peers, and also get access to a number of guides and tools, like sample scripts for talking about performance problems, worksheets for delegating well, and much more.

-Unlike other forums where the forum owner is nowhere to be seen, Adriana will be there daily (except for vacation days that are announced well in advance).
-And each question you submit will be answered in detail, including links to academic research and other relevant sources, such as contributions from other recognized leaders in the BA community that Adriana has access to.
+Unlike other forums where the forum owner is nowhere to be seen, Adriana will be there daily.
+And each question you submit is answered in detail, including links to academic research and other relevant sources, such as contributions from other recognized leaders in the BA community that Adriana has access to.

 Example of topics that are covered: